 "If we can remove whatever glass ceiling is there and women make it into director and vice president roles at any organization, then it's likely that the next CEO will be a woman," he says.

 Freddie Mac is #LeadingTheWay at events around the country.
-Check out where we are appearing and how you can be part of it.
+Here's where we'll post about upcoming events and how you can be a part of them.